-When the alarm is activated, the Vehicle Security Alarm provides both audio and visual signals.
-The horn will sound, the headlights, park lamps and/or turn signals will flash repeatedly for three minutes.
+When the alarm is activated, the interior switches for 2 door locks are disabled.
+The Vehicle Security Alarm provides both audio and visual signals, the horn will sound, the headlights, park lamps and/or turn signals will flash repeatedly for three minutes.
 If the disturbance is still present (driver's door, passenger door, other doors, ignition) after three minutes, the parking lights and tail lights will flash for an additional 15 minutes.